aosabook/500lines/same-origin-policy/doc/chapter.md

 A script tag can be used to obtain code, but how do we use it to receive arbitrary _data_ (e.g., a JSON object) from a different domain?
 The problem is that the browser expects the content of `src` to be a piece of Javascript code, and so simply having it point at a data source results in a syntax error.

-One workround is to wrap the desired data inside a piece of string that the browser recognizes as valid Javascript code; this string is sometimes called _padding_ (thus, giving rise to the name JSON with "Padding").
+One workaround is to wrap the desired data inside a piece of string that the browser recognizes as valid Javascript code; this string is sometimes called _padding_ (thus, giving rise to the name JSON with "Padding").
 This padding could be any arbitrary Javascript code, but conventionally, it is the name of a callback function (already defined in the current document) that is to be executed on the response data:

 ```html
 <script src="http://www.example.com/mydata?jsonp=processData"></script>